 The World Comes to Toronto to Celebrate Creativity

-The Luminato Festival was born out of the cultural and creative energy of the city of Toronto and has become one of the preeminent arts festivals in North America.
-An event for people who are open to having art change their outlook on the world, the Luminato Festival transforms public spaces and creates a home for artists to play, share and create.
-When the unexpected meets the transformative, that’s a Luminato moment.
+The Luminato Festival was born out of Toronto’s cultural and creative energy and has become one of the preeminent arts festivals in North America.
+It’s an event for art-lovers looking to change their outlook on the world.